woctezuma/download-steam-banners-data/README.md

 -   resized vertical images (256x256 resolution, 14176 games) in [`resized_vertical_steam_banners.tar`][banners-resized],
 -   resized vertical images (256x256 resolution, 14000 games after a second filtering) in [`resized_vertical_steam_banners_14k.tar`][banners-resized-14k].

+Filtering of banner images consists in the removal of:
+-   banners with uncommon bands (anything but RGB),
+-   banners with less than 100% image space used by content (to avoid learning [vignetting][vignetting-wiki]),
+-   duplicate banners,
+-   outliers with respect to file size (to try to have banners of similar visual complexity).

 Filtering of duplicates, outliers, etc. was performed with [this Google Colab notebook][filter_steam_banners] tailored for JPG files.
 [![Open In Colab][colab-badge]][filter_steam_banners]